naldallal/ITNE352-Project-Group-A10/README.md

 - show_results function, display the results received from the server in the main frame, including handling the response data and providing details for selected articles.

 - get_article_number function, create a dialog for the user to input an article number to fetch detailed information about a specific article.

+- submit function, handle the submission of the article number input and retrieve the detailed information for the selected article.

 - show_message function, display an informational message box with the specified message.